aurule/npc/README.md

 Options:

 * `--search`: Only look in these files and directories.
 Defaults to the base characters path.
 * `--ignore`: Ignore these files and directories.
 By default, nothing is ignored.
+Added to the default ignore paths from settings
 * `--fix`: Automatically fix a few problems.
 Most require manual fixing, though.
 * `--strict`: Include optional checks.